Impacted areas due to Kenow Fire

 Construction in B and H loop deferred until fall 2018.

-Construction on the 100-block of Clematis Avenue and Windflower Avenue to replace Parks Canada staff accommodation is continuing.
+Construction is continuing on the 100-block of Clematis Avenue and Windflower Avenue to replace Parks Canada staff accommodation.

 Waterton Townsite infrastructure replacement

-Bertha Lane and Bertha Lake Trailhead parking lot: There will be no public access to Bertha Lane or Bertha Lake Trailhead parking lot until roadwork is complete.
-Reminder: All areas within Waterton Lakes National Park except for the park Entrance Road and the Waterton townsite are closed due to impacts from the Kenow Fire.
+Bertha Lane and Bertha Lake Trailhead parking lot: There will be no public access to Bertha Lane or Bertha Lake Trailhead parking lot in the winter.
+Roadwork will resume in the spring.

-Clematis Avenue North and Fountain Avenue: The fourth phase of upgrades to replace the main water and sewer lines, resurface roads and complete sidewalk improvements is in progress.
-Road closures will be necessary to complete portions of the work.
+Fountain Avenue: The fourth phase of upgrades to replace the main water and sewer lines, resurface roads and complete sidewalk improvements is in progress.
+Utility replacements are completed on Fountain Avenue and the road is rough graded and open to local traffic.
+Roadwork will resume in the spring.

 Please note: This is not an exhaustive list of infrastructure projects underway in Waterton Lakes National Park.
 Only projects that may impact visitors are listed above.
 For the complete list of projects planned, see Waterton Lakes National Park: infrastructure projects.